idaholab/moose/modules/doc/content/getting_started/installation/mac_pre_req.md

 - The first is available after clicking 'Customize' during the install.
 While in this pane, check the option "MOOSE Environment", and then continue by clicking 'Install'.

-- The second is after the installer has completed, where you will be presented with a pop-up window alerting you to either allowing the installer to make this change, or to do nothing.
+- The second is after the installer has completed, where you will be presented with a pop-up window alerting you to either allow the installer to make this change, or to do nothing.
 If you choose 'Cancel' at this point, know that you are now responsible for altering your bash profile yourself.
 In order to make the module system available, you must instruct your bash profile(s) to source the following file:

   ```bash
   source /opt/moose/environments/moose_profile